hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template---design.md

 ---

+### Prerequisite
+We are looking forward to having you on our team.
+Please make sure to attend the general Hack for LA onboarding to get the process started https://meetup.com/hackforla/events

 ### Overview
 As a new designer on the HfLA website UX team, fill in the following fields as you complete each onboarding item.